 You can also visit the National Motor Racing Museum located at the track.

 Do A Walk Around the City.

 It is a good idea to start your walking tour from the local train station.
 While that might sound weird, it isn’t.
 This is a critical place to Bathurst’s development and where you can see the Bathurst Railway Station (circa 1875), which is an excellent example of the Victorian Tudor style of architecture.
 Bathurst’s historic Chifley Engine is on display at the Bathurst Railway Station.
 Learn more about Ben Chifley, Australia’s 16th Prime Minister and a local Bathurst boy, right here.

 Get a coffee at The Hub Cafe

 The Hub Cafe is where locals congregate, and where visitors head to because The Hub is iconic to Bathurst.
+You can also get a great Australian breakfast here.
 It has a real nice feel to the café, and it is chic and urbane as well, with a delightful outdoor area and some local artworks on the walls.

 Address: 52 Keppel St

 Bathurst is one of those easy cities to wander around, and there are many historical markers to show you the what each building is and the history associated with it.
 I think I was surprised by the grandeur of the architecture, and it was a reminder of what a prosperous town Bathurst in NSW was, and still is.
 Bathurst really is the perfect country getaway from the hustle and bustle of Sydney for a family, or groups and is a must do for couples.